RUNNING TOILET PLUMBER REPAIR

 Most of these solutions are simple, so you should be able to do them yourself.
 Try to fiddle with the parts.

-If all else fails, call Alpha Omega Plumbing for your Hawaii running toilet repair service
+If all else fails, call Alpha Omega Plumbing for your Oahu running toilet repair service